-- (c) Water efficiency- A minimum of one strategy in this subsection is required. - (1) Same as in section 16a-38k-3(f), except that the conserving strategies use thirty percent less water in aggregate. - (2) Reduce by fifty percent the amount of water required for landscaping from a modeled, mid-summer baseline usage case.
+- (2) Reduce by fifty percent the amount of water required for landscaping from a modeled, mid-summer baseline usage case.
 Reductions may be attributed to the use of captured rainwater, recycled waste (grey) water, efficiency of irrigation strategies, and use of drought resistant plant species.
 This strategy only applies to renovation projects. - (3) Use landscaping that does not require a permanent irrigation system or uses non-potable water for irrigation.
 Any system installed for irrigation using potable water shall only be utilized for plant establishment and be removed prior to one year of building occupancy. - (4) Reduce potable water use by half through water conserving fixtures and/or use of non-potable water using methodologies stated in the Connecticut Building Standard Guidelines Compliance Manual for High Performance Buildings.
-This strategy only applies to renovation projects. - (d) Recycling, Reuse, and Sustainability- A minimum of two strategies in this subsection are required. - (1) Retain at least seventy-five percent, by surface area, of an existing building structure, including structural floor and roof decking, exterior framing, and envelope surface, but excluding window assemblies and non-structural roofing material.
-This strategy only applies to renovation projects. - (2) Same as in section 16a-38k-4(d)(1), except that a total of ninety-five percent of the building structure is retained.
+This strategy only applies to renovation projects. - (d) Recycling, Reuse, and Sustainability-A minimum of two strategies in this subsection are required. - (1) Retain at least seventy-five percent, by surface area, of an existing building structure, including structural floor and roof decking, exterior framing, and envelope surface, but excluding window assemblies and non-structural roofing material.
+This strategy only applies to renovation projects. - (2) Same as section 16a-38k-6(d)(1), except that a total of ninety-five percent of the building structure is retained.
 This strategy only applies to renovation projects.
-This strategy shall count as implementing two strategies since it is inclusive of the strategy listed in subsection (d)(1) of this section. - (3) Use existing non-structural elements such as interior walls, doors, floor coverings and ceiling systems in at least half (by square footage) of the completed building.
-This strategy only applies to renovation projects. - (4) Recycle or salvage at least half of non-hazardous construction and demolition debris. - (5) Same as in section 16a-38k-4(d)(4), except that a total of seventy-five percent of non-hazardous construction and demolition debris is recycled or salvaged.
+Selection of this strategy shall count as implementing two strategies since it is inclusive of the strategy listed in subsection (d) (1) of this section. - (3) Use existing non-structural elements such as interior walls, doors, floor coverings and ceiling systems in at least half (by square footage) of the completed building.
+This strategy only applies to renovation projects. - (4) Recycle or salvage at least half of non-hazardous construction and demolition debris. - (5) Same as section 16a-38k-6(d)(4), except that a total of seventy-five percent of non-hazardous construction and demolition debris is recycled or salvaged.
 Selection of this strategy shall count as implementing two strategies since it is inclusive of the strategy listed in subsection (d)(4) of this section. - (6) Use five percent of refurbished, salvaged, or reused materials, based on cost of the total value of materials on the project.
-Only permanently installed materials can by used in calculations. - (7) Same as in section 16a-38k-4 (d)(6), except that a total of ten percent of refurbished, salvaged, or reused materials, based on cost of the total value of materials on the project shall be used.
+Only permanently installed materials can by used in calculations. - (7) Same as section 16a-38k-6(d)(6), except that a total of ten percent of refurbished, salvaged, or reused materials, based on cost of the total value of materials on the project shall be used.
 Selection of this strategy shall count as implementing two strategies since it is inclusive of the strategy listed in subsection (d)(6) of this section. - (8) Use materials where the weighted average of recycled materials content is ten percent, based on cost, of the total value of the materials in the project.
 Recycled content value of a material assembly shall be determined by weight.
 The weighted average shall be determined using the following formula: